-Bachelor of Science in Early Childhood Special Education Degree
+BS in Early Childhood and Early Childhood Special Education Degree

-The Bachelor of Science in Early Childhood Education and Early Childhood Special Education degree at Grand Canyon University (GCU) is offered by the College of Education.
-This bachelor’s degree in early childhood special education can prepare aspiring teacher candidates to pursue a career devoted to helping young children (in birth through third grade classrooms) strive to reach their full potential as learners and community members.
+The Bachelor of Science in Early Childhood Education and Early Childhood Special Education degree at Grand Canyon University is offered by the College of Education.
+This dual bachelor’s degree is intended to prepare aspiring teacher candidates to pursue a career devoted to helping young children (in birth through third grade classrooms) strive to reach their full potential as learners and community members.

-The early childhood special education degree online and on campus is approved by the Arizona Department of Education and accredited by the National Association of State Directors of Teacher Education and Certification (NASDTEC).
-Graduates are qualified to pursue a certification credential in Arizona that covers both the early childhood and early childhood special education content up to a third-grade classroom level.
+The early childhood and early childhood special education degree online and on campus is approved by the Arizona Department of Education and accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
+As a graduate, you will be qualified to pursue a certification credential in Arizona in both the early childhood and early childhood special education content up to a third-grade classroom level.

 Loading Form